crane

 Nylon slings

-Stahl Cranes has crane slings which are industry leaders for overhead lifting and heavy-duty lifting.
+Stahl Cranes has crane slings, including nylon slings, which are industry leaders for overhead lifting and heavy-duty lifting.

-Why are the key features of the range of our crane slings and
+Why are the key features of the range of our crane slings, including

 • Nylon slings are available for load capacities from 1 to 100 tonnes.